Allegheny County Courthouse: Current structure

 In 1973, the building was placed on the National Register of Historic Places.
 In 1976, it was designated a National Historic Landmark.

+A new jail was built by Allegheny County in 1995 near the Allegheny River.
+The old jail underwent a transformation to become the Family Division of the Allegheny County Court of Common Pleas.
+The conversion, which cost approximately $25 million and took two years to complete, aimed to retain key elements of the jail like the rotunda, the cell blocks, and the warden's office.
+A part of the old cell block is now home to the Old Allegheny County Jail Museum, exhibiting jail history and artifacts.

+The restoration work involved asbestos removal, new plumbing and electrical systems installation, air conditioning addition, and new offices and courtrooms creation.
+It also encompassed the preservation of the historic elements like the stone facade, the ironwork, and the stained glass windows.
+The conversion project earned multiple awards for adaptive reuse and historic preservation, including the National Trust for Historic Preservation Honor Award in 2002 and the American Institute of Architects Pittsburgh Chapter Award in 2001.

 Legacy and impact

 The design of the Allegheny County Courthouse has influenced buildings in many cities across North America, such as Toronto City Hall, Minneapolis City Hall, the Milwaukee Federal Building, Altgeld Hall on the campus of the University of Illinois at Urbana–Champaign and James W. McLaughlin's Wayne County Courthouse in Richmond, Indiana.

 In 2007, the American Institute of Architects asked Harris Interactive to survey 2,000 people, who were shown 247 photographs of buildings and other structures in different categories chosen by 2,500 architects.
 The Allegheny County Courthouse was ranked 35th overall on the list and above every other courthouse in the nation except the United States Supreme Court Building.